ShovonSikder/github-api-fetch/README.md

 # Github API Fetcher

 A Flutter app to fetch github apis.
+Checkout the video [here](https://youtu.be/S4YsR3LZ7Z4)

 ## The app was developed with the following features in mind